20steps/alexa/README.md

 This is the backend of the personalilzed and localized "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.

-Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps, availability and performance characterics of the Bricks Cloud and last but not least used to enhance my skillset.
+Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps, availability and performance characterics of the Bricks Cloud and last but not least used to enhance my skillset during holidays.

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for detailed system status of your web services